intel/virtual-storage-manager/INSTALL.md

 ##Hosts file

-VSM will sync /etc/hosts file from controller node.
-So take attention to your controller node's /etc/hosts file.
-You should follow below rules:
+VSM will sync /etc/hosts file from the controller node.
+Make sure your controller node's /etc/hosts file follows these rules:

     - All the ip address should be listed in /etc/hosts file for very node.
     - Lines with `localhost`, `127.0.0.1` and `::1` should not contains truely hostname.

 Take the right version as an example to set your /etc/hosts file in controller-node.

-### Right verion
+### Right version

     127.0.0.1       localhost localhost.localdomain localhost4 localhost4.localdomain4
     ::1             localhost localhost.localdomain localhost6 localhost6.localdomain6